-- COVID-19 information for religious and faith-based organizations
+Frequently asked questions for religious and faith-based organizations

     - Face protection for housing and shelter staff working in close contact with people with confirmed or suspected COVID-19 infection

     - FAQ's about the statewide face covering requirement, including how CBOs and FBOs can apply for free face coverings.

     Public Health — Seattle & King County convened representatives from various community, business, and government sectors in King County who are working together to help slow the spread of novel coronavirus (COVID-19) by accelerating the use of the recommended and required community mitigation strategies.